sandipayan/Data_Genie/ui/sidebar.md

-# Data Genie - Chat with your Data
+# Data Genie - Your Virtual Assistant for Sales

-Data Genie is an intuitive and user-friendly application that allows you to interact with your Snowflake data using natural language queries.
-Type in your questions or requests, and SnowChat will generate the appropriate SQL query and return the data you need.
-No more complex SQL queries or digging through tables - SnowChat makes it easy to access your data!
+AI-Powered Data Genie, the ultimate virtual assistant for sales professionals with an intuitive and user-friendly tools that allows you to interact with your Snowflake data using natural language queries.
+## Access key information on your customers' information:
+- Product Usage
+- Seller Engagement
+- Pipeline
+- Bookings
+- Target Attainment
+- Compensation
+- Churn
+  and more - all in one secure place!

 ## Features